-CAM: Contemporary Arts Memphis Summer Intensive Exhibition August 20-29, 2025
+CAM: Contemporary Arts Memphis Summer Intensive Exhibition, August 20-29, 2025

-Featuring Yamileth Becerra Barbosa, Caroline Chandler, Libby Deacon, Xavier Hall, Jisel Patino Perez, Jameelah Rashada, Kingston Stringer
+Featuring Yamileth Becerra Barbosa, Caroline Chandler, Libby Deacon, Xavier Hall, Jisel Patino Perez, Jameelah Rashada, Kingston Stringer.

 ZieherSmith presents a group show featuring artists from CAM: Contemporary Arts Memphis.
 Contemporary Arts Memphis (CAM) is a nonprofit arts organization founded by Derek Fordjour that is dedicated to the growth and development of young visual artists from Memphis-Shelby County area high schools.